dashincubator/dash-incubator-app/rules.md

 Admins are incentivized to add new Bounties and lead them through each stage as quickly as possible as they earn commission on all Tasks at each stage.

-Bounties can be moved forwards and backwards across the Pipeline in certain cases, for example a Bounty that’s In Production’ can be moved back to ‘In Specification’ for additional requirements to be defined.
+Bounties can be moved forwards and backwards across the Pipeline in certain cases, for example a Bounty that’s ‘In Production’ can be moved back to ‘In Specification’ for additional requirements to be defined.
 A ‘Completed’ Bounty can also have the 'Completed' status removed if more work is required, although it’s usually better to add a new Card for the Bounty marking an additional phase in such cases.

-Technically, Stage is determined by the state of their Tasks, so a Bounty could be, for example, ‘In Production’ (open tasks in the Production Tasks checklist) and also have Specification work being done simultaneously.
-In such cases, the List the Bounty Card is in is only an indication of the Stage the Bounty is in and tasks for different stages can be worked on concurrently.
+Technically, Stage is determined by the state of a Bounty's Tasks, so it could be, for example, ‘In Production’ (open tasks in the Production Tasks checklist) and also have Specification work being done simultaneously.
+In such cases, the List the Bounty Card is in is only an indication of the Stage the Bounty is at and tasks for different stages can be worked on concurrently.

- > The Pipeline is represented on Trello via the Board’s Lists, with Bounties progressing from left to right across the Stages.
+ > Bounty Cards can be marked as Completed in Trello by checking the Completed checkbox in the Card's Custom Fields.
+An additional label for Paused indicates that the work on a Bounty's Tasks is on hold.

 ## 2.2 Meta Bounties